works profile contact blog

 latest blog posts

-AUAI – new brand
+AUAI – new brand for the organization behind AIhub and Robohub

 This is the new logo for the Association for the Understanding of Artificial Intelligence or AUAI, a non-profit dedicated to providing free, high-quality information, direct from AI experts based in the UK.

-Wakefield’s – design for a cookie shop
+Wakefield’s – design for a new cookie shop

 brief presentation of the work we've done for Wakefields, a new bakery shop specialized on cookies, cookie dough, cookie milkshakes and other similar products.